TotallyInformation/node-red-contrib-uibuilder/README.md

   See the [URI Paths page in the WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/V2-URI-Paths) for details of all URI's available to your web apps.

+  Better still, see the <kbd>uibuilder details</kbd> and <kbd>instance details</kbd> buttons in the uibuilder configuration panel in the Node-RED Editor, these will show pages of more detailed information.

-- Some VueJS helper functions are included with the front-end library.
+- Some VueJS helper functions are now included with the front-end library.
 The idea being to bridge the complexity gap between the Node-RED Dashboard and uibuilder for novice front-end programmers.
+See the technical docs for details.

 _[back to top](#contents)_

 ## 4. Known Issues

-I don't believe any of the current issues make the node unusable.
-They are mainly things to be aware of & that I'd like to tidy up at some point.
+These are things to be aware of & that I'd like to tidy up at some point.

 - v3.0.0 does not have a completely working security model.
 It is not fully tested and may not work.
-Do not use in production.
+Do not use this part in production.
+Everything else is fine.

 - Some of the VueJS helpers in the front-end library have edge-cases where they don't work.

-- It is common to need to send a number of messages from Node-RED to the front-end, specifically when a new client is loaded or a user refreshes the client browser.
-The 2nd output port of the node provides the control messages needed to handle this.

-  See the [Caching page on the WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Cache-and-Replay-Messages-without-using-node-red-contrib-infocache) for how to easily handle new or updated client connections with minimal code.

 - **Socket.IO isn't secured by default** Use uibuilder's ExpressJS and socket middleware feature to secure things properly before considering use over the Internet.

   Note, however that the socket middleware is only called on initial socket connection.
 Once the connection upgrades to websocket, this is no longer called.